ShinichiNishikawa/Buddha-Calendar-Converter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin changes the year to Thai Bhudda calendar year.
+This plugin changes the year to Thai Bhudda calendar year when needed.

 == Description ==

-This plugin changes the year to Thai Bhudda calendar year.
+This plugin changes the year to Thai Bhudda calendar year when needed.

 == Installation ==